-As the MDSS begins to approach maturity, and state and local agencies experience increased awareness of the benefits of MDSS through word-of-mouth by current users and extensive promotion by FHWA, the demand for an operational version of MDSS is growing rapidly.
+As the MDSS begins to approach maturity, and state and local agencies experience increased awareness of the benefits of MDSS through word-of-mouth by current users and extensive promotion by FHWA, the demand for an operational version of MDSS continues to grow rapidly.
 Meridian has noted requests for MDSS services, either in demonstration mode or limited operational mode, in several Requests for Proposals.
 As such, a business model needed to be developed, including marketing, licensing, and pricing issues.
 Such a business model requires balancing the needs of both Meridian and the agencies participating in the PFS to protect the best interests of both.

 After much discussion at previous Technical Panel meetings, and with the encouragement of the panel, Meridian has developed a business plan that it feels accounts for all these needs in the best interests of all stakeholders.
 Such a plan includes aggressive marketing of the PFS/Meridian MDSS solution as the standard Maintenance Decision Support System.
 It includes fair and standard licensing fees for those not involved in the PFS, and includes reasonable pricing for implementation of the system that can be applied to agencies of varying sizes, such as cities, counties, states, or regional consortiums.
+Though a number of proposals have been delivered, no deployments have yet been confirmed.